MaximMeusPXL/shelfware/README.md

 # Start the development server
 npm run dev

+# For production deployment (no TypeScript compilation needed):
+npx ts-node src/server.ts
 ```

 The backend should now be running at http://localhost:3001.

+**Note:** The backend runs TypeScript directly using `ts-node`.
+There's no build/compilation step needed for the backend.

 ### 3. Frontend Setup